- Hi! I am Vhonani Ndwambi, a proud South African and Chartered Accountant from SAICA (The South African Institute of Chartered Accountants).

 In Conclusion….

 My faith in God carried me and kept me from literally throwing in the towel.
-I got disappointed but I knew this was my dream and it might be delayed but I knew I was never going to give up on it.
+I got disappointed but I knew this was my dream and it might be delayed I knew I was never going to give up on it.

 I told a friend that “I was tired of failing, but I am never going to give up.
 I wasn’t going to be responsible for dimming my own dreams.”

-The virtual social media world we live in, where we are constantly seeing wins of our peers, can easily make you feel behind…but always remember it’s your race and if this is the dream you have don’t be the one that kills it by giving up!
+The virtual social media world we live in, where we are constantly seeing wins of our peers, can easily make you feel behind…but always remember it’s your race, and if this is the dream you have don’t be the one that kills it by giving up!

 Don’t compare your journey.
 Some cruise, some sail.

 Keep at it.
 Seek help when you feel you need help.
 Use the resources available to help you.
-Don’t be afraid to ask help from those who have walked or are walking similar journeys.
+Don’t be afraid to ask for help from those who have walked or are walking similar journeys.

 Now It’s Your Turn…